ofajzea/projet-4/README.md

 Henceforth, in your project folder:
 - `notebooks\2022_2023`: has to include the Jupyter notebook of your work
 - `reports\2022_2023`: has to contain the presentations and the final report

+You may create the folder `2022_2023` if it does not exist already.

 The deliverables are to be provided through a merge request to the central repository.